getbitpocket/bitpocket-mobile-app/README.md

  - `ionic run (android|ios)` can be used to test the app on a connected device
  - `ionic emulate (android|ios)` can be used to test the app on a emulator/simulator

+## Testing

+BitPocket is developed alongside unit and e2e testing.
+Test can be run:

+ - `npm run test:unit` for unit tests
+ - `npm run test:e2e` for e2e tests

 ## Translations

  - [English](https://github.com/getbitpocket/bitpocket-mobile-app/blob/master/src/assets/i18n/en.json)